On a conjecture of Furusho over function fields: Proof of Theorem

-When $r=1$ and $\fs=1\in \NN$, the series (\ref{E:Def of CMPL}) is called Carlitz logarithm, which is the formal inverse of the exponential map of the Carlitz module $\bC$.
+When $r=1$ and $\fs=1\in \NN$, the series (\ref{E:Def of CMPL}) is called the Carlitz logarithm, which is the formal inverse of the exponential map of the Carlitz module $\bC$.
 For $r=1$ and any $s\in \NN$, the series $\Li_{s}$ in (\ref{E:Def of CMPL}) is called the $s$th Carlitz polylogarithm studied in \cite{AT90}.
-Unlike the classical case there is a simple identity between $\zeta(\fs)$ and certain specialization of the classical multiple polylogarithms, $\zeta_{A}(\fs)$ is in fact a $k$-linear combination of $\Li_{\fs}$ at some integral points, which will be reviewed in the following section.
+Unlike the classical case where there is a simple identity between $\zeta(\fs)$ and a particular specialization of a classical multiple polylogarithm, $\zeta_{A}(\fs)$ is in fact a $k$-linear combination of $\Li_{\fs}$ at some integral points, which will be reviewed in the following section.
 It turns out that such an identity for $\zeta_{A}(\fs)$ is a crucial connection that enables us to give a logarithmic interpretation for $\zeta_{A}(\fs)$ in Theorem~\ref{Thm: Introduction}.

 \begin{remark} For recent advances of transcendence theory for CMPL's, see~\cite{CY07, M17}. \end{remark}

 We now recall the Carlitz factorials.
 We set $D_{0}:=1$, and $D_{i}:=\prod_{j=0}^{i-1}(\theta^{q^{i}} -\theta^{q^{j}})\in A$ for $i \in \NN$.
 Given a non-negative integer $n$, we express $n$ as $n=\sum_{i\geq 0 }n_{i}q^{i}$ for $0\leq n_{i}\leq q-1$.
 The Carlitz factorial is defined as